 top of page

-Do you ever lie in bed, your mind racing, unable to drift off?
+Do you ever lie in bed, your mind racing, unable to drift off no matter how tired you feel?

-If so, a strategy called Cognitive Shuffling might be just the simple solution you’ve been looking for.
+If so, a science-backed strategy called Cognitive Shuffling might be the simple solution you’ve been looking for.

 Periodically, I have spells of insomnia, and poor sleep is something that I know my clients also often experience, so I am always on the lookout for opportunities to expand my toolbox of sleep strategies.